 1. Listen to your employees

-You would think this goes without saying, but one of the best ways to practice mutual respect in the workplace is to ensure an open-door policy in which managers listen to their employees.
-In this sense, employees should feel empowered to bring forward ideas and concerns to their managers.
+You would think this goes without saying, but one of the best ways to create a respectful workplace is to ensure an open-door policy in which managers listen to their team members.
+In this sense, employees should feel empowered to bring forward ideas and concerns to their managers in a respectful manner.

 2. Act on your employees’ suggestions